paulomantilla04/aliendex/README.md

 # Deployment

-If you don't want to fork this repository and spring straight into action, go here: https://aliendex-eight.vercel.app/
+If you don't want to clone this repository and spring straight into action, go here: https://aliendex-eight.vercel.app/